XiaotaoChen/model-quantization/doc/result_cls.md

   apply weight normalization (type `var-mean`) on the weight

 - ep40 / ep120:
-  training total epoch of 40 / 120
+  total epoch of 40 / 120 in the training

 - fm_qg/ wt_qg:
   quantization group